mentainha/m3o/README.md

 ## How it Works

+Read below to learn more about how it all works

+### Infrastructure

 M3O is built on existing public cloud infrastructure using managed kubernetes along with our own [infrastructure automation](https://github.com/m3o/platform) and abstraction layer for existing third party public APIs.
 We host the open source [Micro](https://github.com/micro/micro) project as our base OS and use it to power all the [Micro Services](https://github.com/micro/services), which provide simpler building blocks for existing cloud primitives.

-### Infrastructure

-We primarily use existing open source software, fully managed services and third party public APIs as the backing infrastructure then layer a standard interface on top.
-With all the services on one platform, accessible with one API token, we drastically improve the Dev UX.

 ### Control Plane

 We host our own custom dev UX ([m3o/cloud](https://github.com/m3o/cloud)) on top of the infrastructure stack and a [backend](https://github.com/m3o/backend) which acts as the management control plane.
+This productizes the entire offering and allows for publishing of services with configurable pricing.

 ### Services